clayne/hacktical-c/error/README.md

   _hc_catch(hc_unique(env), hc_unique(flag), h)
 ```

-We'll use a thread local `struct hc_vector` to store handlers.
-Note that the only way to deallocate it is by manually calling `hc_errors_deinit()` at the end of  every thread.
+We'll use a static thread local `struct hc_vector` to store handlers.
+Note that the only way to deinitialize it is by manually calling `hc_errors_deinit()` at the end of every thread.

 ```C
 static struct hc_vector *handlers() {